How to install Ollama in 4 steps

 VPS hosting

-To run Ollama effectively, you’ll need a virtual private server (VPS) with at least 16GB of RAM, 12GB+ hard disk space, and 4 to 8 CPU cores.
+Since Ollama is a resource-demanding application, you need a virtual private server (VPS) with at least 16GB of RAM, 12GB+ hard disk space, and 4 to 8 CPU cores.
+Note that you need more resources if you wish to run advanced large language models (LLMs) with more parameters, like DeepSeek r1.

 Operating system

 Ollama is designed to run on Linux systems.
-For the best results, your hosting environment should be running on Ubuntu 22.04 or the latest stable version of Debian.
+For the best results, your hosting environment should be running on Ubuntu 22.04 or higher, or the latest stable version of Debian.

 To install and configure Ollama, you need access to the terminal or command line interface of your VPS.
 You also need to have root access or own an account with sudo privileges in Linux.